borry1973/docker-ngPost-rar/DOCKERHUB.md

 The GUI of the application is accessed through a modern web browser (no installation or configuration needed on client side) or via any VNC client.

+BIG thanks to Jocelyn Le Sage (https://github.com/jlesage) for the base of this image.
+I'm only the script-kiddie who modified it for his own needs :).

 ---

 <img align="left" width="80" height="80" src="https://raw.githubusercontent.com/mbruel/ngPost/master/src/resources/icons/ngPost.png" alt="ngPost">